skatejs/skatejs/README.md

       // Called before the element is displayed.
 This can be made asynchronous
       // by defining a second argument in the method signature.
 You would then
       // call that argument as a function to tell the component it's ok to
-      // proceed with its lifecycle.
-If the second argument is not provided, it
+      // display the element and proceed with its lifecycle.
+If the second
-      // is assumed everything in the callback is synchronous.
+      // argument is not provided, it is assumed everything in the callback is
+      // synchronous.
       ready: function (element, done) {

       },